-Turning a difficult space with numerous obstacles into an utterly enchanting bedroom was a major achievement for Medina.
-She began by painting the bottom half of the walls black, maintaining a straight and true line with a laser level and painter's tape.
-She dip-dyed the mid-century modern dresser, and this became the room's focal point.
-The wall was turned into a gallery wall of asymmetrically arranged curios and fun objects.
-And, as the coup de grace, Medina was allowed to tame that... beast in the room, the melamine wardrobe.
-She painted the melamine and also wallpapered the inside with a beautiful Moroccan-inspired tile effect paper.Continue to 3 of 20 below.
+Medina was able to turn a problematic space with numerous obstacles into an utterly enchanting bedroom.
+She began by painting the bottom half of the walls black.
+Medina maintained a straight and true line with a laser level and painter's tape.
+She dip-dyed the midcentury modern dresser, which became the room's focal point.
+The wall became a gallery wall of asymmetrically arranged curios and fun objects.
+The coup de grace, Medina tamed the melamine wardrobe by painting the melamine and wallpapered the inside with a beautiful Moroccan-inspired tile-effect paper.Continue to 3 of 20 below.

 03 of 20

 Chris and Julia of the popular blog Chris Loves Julia were tasked with remaking a bedroom that already looked pretty good, and they had one day to do it.
 The bedroom's gray walls were dreary, and the ceiling light picked up too much of the popcorn ceiling texture.
 This bedroom was a prime candidate for a quick refresher.Continue to 4 of 20 below.

 After: Love and Light

 Major elements such as carpeting couldn't come out due to budget constrictions.
 So one solution to the dreary carpeting woes was to add a colorful area rug on top of the carpeting.
 Walls were painted a slightly lighter gray with Benjamin Moore Edgecomb Gray.
 Chris and Julia's brilliant solution to the ceiling problem was to install a new, lower light fixture.
 The different angle of the new ceiling light picks up less of the peaks and valleys found on a textured popcorn ceiling.Continue to 5 of 20 below.

 05 of 20